 Accessing the ABSF

-The AOFM invites market participants to submit proposals to be considered for investment by the ABSF.
-The deadline for receiving proposals is midday (AEDT) on 31 March 2021.
-More information and guidance on the format of investment proposals is provided below.
+The AOFM again invites market participants to submit proposals to be considered for investment by the ABSF.
+There is no longer a deadline for receiving proposals but there are restrictions on the frequency of submission.
+More information and guidance on the format of investment proposals are provided below.

 Proposals should include the following: